Robust Sparse Signal Recovery with Outliers: A Hard Thresholding Pursuit Approach Based on LAD: Introduction

 \subsection{Problem Setup}

 \parindent

 Outliers are ubiquitous \cite{huber2011robust,zoubir2018robust,maronna2019robust}, for example sensor calibration \cite{li2016low}, face recognition \cite{de2003framework}, video surveillance \cite{li2004statistical}, and their magnitudes can be arbitrarily large \cite{clason2012semismooth}.
-When outliers are present, the least squares (LS) method tends to severely bias signal estimation by amplifying the impact of outliers through squared residuals.
-In contrast, the least absolute deviations (LAD) criterion is more robust to outliers by minimizing absolute residuals, but efficient and parameter-free algorithms for sparse-constrained LAD remain scarce.
-In this paper, we investigate the problem of sparse signal recovery from linear measurements that contain a constant fraction of gross, arbitrary errors.
+In this paper, we investigate the problem of recovering sparse signals from linear measurements that are corrupted by a constant fraction of outliers with arbitrary magnitudes.
 Specifically, given a fixed measurement matrix $\mathbf{A}\in \mathbb{R}^{m\times n}$ (with $m\ll n$), our task is to identify an $s$-sparse $\mathbf{x}_0$ that satisfies:

 where $\mathbf{b}\in \mathbb{R}^m$ is the known measured response vector, and $\boldsymbol{\eta}$ is the unknown outliers with support $T$ and cardinality $|T|= pm\ll m$.
 The nonzero values of $\boldsymbol{\eta}$ are significantly larger than the nonzero components of the signal $\mathbf{x}_0$.